 The INEGI data also pointed at another hole in policing in Mexico: distribution of resources.
 Mexico has 331,000 currently active police officers, representing an average of 231 officers for every 100,000 Mexican residents.
 But Mexico City recorded the highest rate of police officers per 100,000 residents with 678.4, while Tamaulipas recorded the lowest with just 82.7 police officers per 100,000 residents.
 Not surprisingly, those two areas are on different ends of the spectrum as it relates to crime trends.

 With a lack of manpower, Mexican police are forced to work more hours to compensate.
 The report only reveals the hours being logged.
 As officers work more, training is often brief or absent all together.
-A 2015 report revealed that 90 percent of officers were not trained for duty, and in 2016, some 28,000 police officers who had failed polygraph tests, drug screens or ability tests were still on patrol.
+A 2015 report revealed that 90 percent of officers were not adequately trained and approved to operate under the new accusatory criminal justice system, and in 2016, some 28,000 police officers who had failed polygraph tests, drug screens or ability tests were still on patrol.